lexofficial29/lexofficial29/README.md

 You can find me on [LinkedIn](https://www.linkedin.com/in/eduard-matei-4413531b8/), where you can see my projects, skills, and other things.

-You can also send me an email at : eduard.matei@proton.me
+You can also send me an email at : matei.eduard@proton.me

 OR